hepatic; liver; amino; acids; glucose; cholesterol; organ; urea;

 Drinking too much alcohol for a long time can damage the liver so badly that it cannot do its job.
 This is called cirrhosis (say si-row-sis).

 - Your liver makes bile which travels from the liver into the small intestine

 Bile is a digestive juice which helps the body absorb fat from the gut into the bloodstream.
 The liver makes this thick, yellow-green substance then stores it in the gall bladder until the body needs some to digest fats.

 - Breaking proteins down into amino acids (say am-i-no a-sids).

-- Storing vitamins and minerals A, D, K and B12.
+- Storing vitamins and minerals - A, D, K and B12, and iron.